oftc/oftc-web/CodingProjects.md

 the repository, /trunk tracks our new features, while /branches/oftc-ircservices-1.5 tracks our current version linked into the network.
 Please submit feature requests and bug reports to the github project.
-You can find our current goals for services at [ServicesPlan](ServicesPlan).

  * browse source, submit, and view bugs https://github.com/oftc/oftc-ircservices
  * anonymous access: git clone git://github.com/oftc/oftc-ircservices.git